 71111.20-02 GENERAL GUIDANCE

+All refueling outages AND outages that enter cold shutdown require use of this IP.
+It is at the inspector’s judgement and discretion to enter this IP for outages that do not enter cold shutdown and to use applicable elements as determined fit and/or other inspection procedures as noted.
 Use Inspection Procedure (IP) 71153, “Follow-Up of Events and Notices of Enforcement Discretion,” for non-complicated reactor trips when a startup is performed and the licensee does not enter the containment/drywell.
 Use IP 71111.19, “Post-Maintenance Testing,” and IP 71111.22, “Surveillance Testing,” to address testing activities that normally occur during refueling outages, such as physics testing, emergency diesel generator time response testing, reactor coolant system (RCS) hydrostatic testing, control rod scram time testing, rod drop time testing, reactor trip breaker testing, and containment sump valve testing.
 Use IP 71111.20 for outage planning and configuration management reviews in areas where it overlaps with other inspection areas, such as maintenance risk assessments and emergent work control, equipment alignment, and inservice inspection activities.
+Use IP 71111.12, “Maintenance Effectiveness” as guidance for performing structural walkdowns.

 IMC 0609, “Significance Determination Process,” Appendix G, “Shutdown Operations Significance Determination Process,” contains checklists for various plant configurations that can be used to assess mitigating capability.
 Higher risk configurations have more checklist guidelines for each safety function.
 The following examples are high-risk configurations: